A Geometric Approach of Gradient Descent Algorithms in Linear Neural Networks: System Model and Main Results

-\end{Lemma} \begin{proof} Equation~\eqref{eq:main-est} is established by induction on $H$.
-In the sequel, the various constants (generically denoted by $K$) are positive and only dependent on the $C_j$'s and the $c_j$'s, thus independent of $t\geq 0$ in the interval of definition of the trajectory.
-The case $H=0$ is immediate.
+\begin{proof} Lemma~\ref{lem:est-conv} is established by induction on $H$ and hence on the number of factors in the state space $\mathcal X$.
+In the sequel, the various constants (generically denoted by $K$) are positive and only dependent on the $C_j$'s and the $c_j$'s defined in Lemma~\ref{lem:invariant-in-deep-GDD}, thus independent of $t\geq 0$ in the interval of definition of the trajectory.
+The case $H=0$ is immediate by taking $P=Q=0$ and any $\gamma_0\in (0,1)$.
 We assume that it holds for $H$ and treat the case $H+1$.
 One has